-The following Standing Orders and attached Scheme of Delegation, provide a regulatory framework for the business conduct of the Trust.
+The following revised Standing Orders and attached Scheme of Delegation, together with Standing Financial Instructions, provide a regulatory framework for the business conduct of the Trust.
 They fulfill the dual role of protecting the Trust's interests and protecting staff from any possible accusation that they have acted less than properly.

-The Standing Orders and Scheme of Delegation provide a comprehensive business framework.
-All executive directors and voting and non-voting non-executive directors, and all members of staff, should be aware of the existence of these documents and, where necessary, be familiar with the detailed provisions.
+The Standing Orders, Scheme of Delegation and Standing Financial Instructions provide a comprehensive business framework.
+All executive directors and voting and non-voting Non-executive directors, and all members of staff, should be aware of the existence of these documents and, where necessary, be familiar with the detailed provisions.